-For about the past 10 years, these activities happen here at Turkeysong, a 40 acre homestead base camp, laboratory, palette and beloved home in the coast ranges of Northern California.
+For about the past 10 years, these activities happen here at Turkeysong, a 40 acre homestead base camp, laboratory, artists canvas/palette and beloved home in the coast ranges of Northern California.
 Turkeysong and SkillCult are intimately interwoven and together constitute the project of a life time- to encourage resistance against the social current that pulls us toward helplessness and dependency, by fostering skills and thoughts that lean toward self reliance.

 I love gathering this knowledge, experimenting and figuring stuff out, but it is all in vain if I don't pass what I know and learn onward.
 Fortunately I am absolutely compelled by my nature to do so, and that is the heart and soul of this project.

 I am just coming out (knock on wood) of a very long illness precipitated by contracting lyme diseases in 1999.
 Though I was extremely ill at times and have never been the same since that tick bite, my priorities have remained steadfast and I have continued to do what I feel like I'm "meant" to do.
-I don't want to be the guy that wakes up with cancer one morning not having done what I should have done, in my case, downloading as much of that knowledge as possible into a form that will serve others.
+I don't want to be the guy that wakes up with cancer one morning not having done what I should have done, which in my case, downloading as much of that knowledge as possible into a form that will serve others.
 My mission is to re-skill, inspire, edify and foster greater physical and intellectual independence in as many people as possible before I become worm food!
 I plan to dump a TON of useful information onto the web which has already been underway on my blogs Turkeysong and Paleotechnics, and on my youtube channel SkillCult... but now I'm scaling it up.

 That's the project, plain and simple; To help people like you, keep pushing experimental boundaries and to make enough money at it to keep experimenting, learning and disseminating knowledge here in my mountain hideaway.
 For a little bit more about me and my background and geeked out personality, you can click here.